 - A VISA card from a non US bank, from which you can make cash advances while in Cuba.

 - Cash in the suggested currencies: Euro, British Pound, Canadian dollar.

-- Travellers Cheques in the suggested currencies: Euro, British Pound, Canadian dollar.
+- Travelers Cheques in the suggested currencies: Euro, British Pound, Canadian dollar.

-US cash or travellers cheques incur an extra 10% fee in Cuba.
+US cash or travelers cheques incur an extra 10% fee in Cuba.

 Paying for your Cuba Tour

 Cuban Adventures accepts payments to our bank account in Australia which carries the name of our parent company - Big Planet Adventures Pty Ltd. (This will not mention 'Cuban Adventures')